saviomartin/codehouse/README.md

 - 📬 **Newsletter** (once a week)
 - 💻 **Fully Responsive**

-Code House is the next revelutionary app to hunt the best cheatsheets for all types ✨️
+Code House is the next revolutionary app to hunt the best cheat sheets for all types ✨️

 ## 🛠️ Installation Steps